Skip to main content

 Rendement locatif (Rental yield)

-Ratio between annual rent and purchase price.
-Gross: rent / price.
+The ratio of annual rent to the purchase price.
+Gross: rent over price.
 Net: after charges and taxes.

 S